Skip to main content

 • Entities engaged in cultural activities.

-• Entities involved in sports activities.
+• Entities engaged in sports activities.

 • Entities engaged in tourism activities.

-• Entities involved in public catering
+• Entities engaged in public catering.

 • Entities engaged in trade activities.